 Integration model

-- Fire receives orders injected by your system via the API
+- Fire receives orders injected by your system through the REST API.

-A common use case is an aggregator orchestrator — a system that connects Fire to multiple delivery platforms (Uber Eats, Rappi, etc.) and handles publication and order flow between them.
-The integration works the same way for any other type of client.
+A common use case is an aggregator orchestrator — a system that connects Fire to multiple delivery aggregators (iFood, Keeta, 99, Rappi, etc.) and handles order flow between them.
+The integration model works the same way for any other type of client (POS, ERP, billing, analytics).

 Your integration needs to:| Responsibility | Direction |